 To test our Hemp Tee and help us with a product feedback, feel free to use the following coupon code during checkout: HempTeeFeedback15.
 If you have any questions or useful content about the Viscose Hemp process that will enlighten us and our readers on this topic, please feel free to comment below.

-a Message from the authors @ iLoveBAD Organics: With a desire to develop a balanced lifestyle, we had started ilovebad organics, a philosophy-based organic apparel company, to promote the many benefits of living a life in harmony with nature's law.
-Along with consuming food and clothing made using clean ingredients, how we perceive the world also directly affects our emotional state and therefore livelihood; and so we care to continually learn and instill the values observed in nature (contrast: yin/yang) in all the things we do & make available for purchase.
-Hopefully these products & values will help others like us seeking to evolve their consciousness so they can overcome certain self-imposed roadblocks to realize the life they didn't think was possible otherwise.
-Had it not been for such philosophies, we surely wouldn't have thought the lives we're currently living a possibility just several years ago.
-To view our limited but ever evolving collection of natural & organic apparel instilled with the aforementioned energies, click here. =)
+a Message from the authors @ iLoveBAD Organics: With a desire to develop a balanced lifestyle, we had started ilovebad organics, a philosophy-based organic home & wear company, to promote the many benefits of living a life in harmony with nature's law.
+Along with consuming food and clothing made using clean ingredients, how we perceive the world also directly affects our emotional state and therefore livelihood; and so we care to continually learn and instill philosophical values observed in nature (contrast: yin/yang) in most things we offer.
+Hopefully these products & values will help others like us seeking to evolve their consciousness so they may break down the self-imposed roadblocks to manifest the life they didn't think was possible otherwise.
+To view our limited but ever evolving collection of natural & organic home & wear products, click here!